dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 procedures.
 Press Shift+F7 to return to the UserForm.

-Here’s another way to switch between the Code window and the UserForm display:
+Here's another way to switch between the Code window and the UserForm display:

-Use the View Code and View Object buttons in the Project window’s title bar.
+Use the View Code and View Object buttons in the Project window's title bar.
 Or

 right-click the UserForm and choose View Code.
-If you’re viewing code, double-
+If you're viewing code, double-

 click the UserForm name in the Project window to return to the UserForm.